rvilarl/pianoplay/README.md

 # Piano Play
 Open your score and have fun.

-I am waiting to get VexFlow 4.0 and the associated migration of OSMD released.
+In COVID time I decided to learn playing piano and I decided to make a program to learn reading scores.

-In the meanwhile everyone is welcomed to try the software at
+Everyone is welcomed to try the software at

 https://michaelecke.com/pianoplay/